-Full-time: three years.
+Full-time: three years (four years with industrial placement).
 Part-time: at least five years.

 Campus, Full-time and Part-time

 For sandwich award:

 More information about programme specifications and module information is available in the course handbook.